 • I'm a Neanderthal American (4.0 percent neanderthal and 0.4 percent Nigerian, according to 23andMe.com.)

 George Wallace (1972 primary); the only time I voted for a Democrat.

 Why are you so weird?

-It's called Level 1 Autism; colloquially Asperger's Syndrome or high-functioning Autism.
+I've been diagnosed with Level 1 Autism; colloquially Asperger's Syndrome or high-functioning Autism.
 Small talk is cumbersome and socializing is virtually off the table.
 Read more here ►